 01 Jun Get the best outcome in a property settlement

-Use financial experts to your advantage to help find things that they want – and won’t possibly get in court.
+A lawyer can help find things the other party wants – and won’t possibly get in court.
 This could be timing sales of property, structuring super splits in certain ways or transferring assets from companies and trusts.
 Putting these things on the table can help you line your own pockets from money that might have otherwise gone elsewhere.

 Timing is everything.
-If your ex holds grudges they might not budge in a negotiation.
+If your ex-holds grudges, they might not budge in a negotiation.
 Additionally, if you’ve committed an act of infidelity or possibly made the choice to end the relationship you might be more inclined to give more than what you probably should.
-In these cases, try to negotiate when emotions have failed.
+In these cases, try to negotiate when emotions have failed is nearly impossible.
 However, if your ex is the one that strayed or ended the relationship – you might be able to capitalise on their guilt by starting negotiations early.